 Jessie L. Moore, Director | 336.278.5649 | email@example.com

-Jessie L. Moore is director of the Center for Engaged Learning and associate professor of English: Professional Writing & Rhetoric.
+Jessie L. Moore is director of the Center for Engaged Learning and professor of English: Professional Writing & Rhetoric.
 She leads planning, implementation, and assessment of the Center’s research seminars.
 As a Seminar Leader for the 2011-2013 Elon Research Seminar on Critical Transitions: Writing and the Question of Transfer, she facilitated multi-institutional research on writing transfer.
-She is the co-editor of Critical Transitions: Writing and the Question of Transfer (The WAC Clearinghouse and University Press of Colorado, 2016) and Understanding Writing Transfer: Implications for Transformative Student Learning in Higher Education (Stylus, 2017).
-In addition to publishing on transfer, her recent research focuses on multi-institutional research and collaborative inquiry, writing residencies for faculty writers, the writing lives of university students, and high-impact pedagogies.
-She serves as the elected Secretary (2015-2019) for the Conference on College Composition and Communication (CCCC) and as U.S. Regional Vice President (2016-2018) for the International Society for the Scholarship of Teaching and Learning; Jessie previously served on the CCCC Executive Committee (2010-2013).
+She is the co-editor of Critical Transitions: Writing and the Question of Transfer (with Chris Anson, The WAC Clearinghouse and University Press of Colorado, 2016), Understanding Writing Transfer: Implications for Transformative Student Learning in Higher Education (with Randy Bass, Stylus, 2017), and Excellence in Mentoring Undergraduate Research (with Maureen Vandermaas-Peeler and Paul Miller, CUR, fall 2018).
+Her recent research examines engaged learning practices (including high-impact pedagogies), transfer of writing knowledge and practices, multi-institutional research and collaborative inquiry, writing residencies for faculty writers, and the writing lives of university students.
+She previously served as the elected Secretary (2015-2019) for the Conference on College Composition and Communication (CCCC); as U.S. Regional Vice President (2016-2018) for the International Society for the Scholarship of Teaching and Learning; and on the CCCC Executive Committee (2010-2013).
 Learn more about Jessie’s scholarship.

-Sarah Williams assists with logistics of the Center’s programs and events.
-In addition, she supports the Center for the Advancement of Teaching and Learning.
+Chris Sulva assists with logistics of the Center’s programs and events.
+In addition, he supports the Center for the Advancement of Teaching and Learning.